-- 13.1 CPP Investments manages liquidity to ensure that each Account always has the cash needed to pay its respective share of CPP's current financial obligations. - 13.2 The CPP provides its monthly liquidity requirements to CPP Investments, which manages the Cash for Benefits Portfolio of each Account so that the CPP can meet its financial obligations on any given business day.
-For more details, see "Statement of Investment Objectives, Policies, Return Expectations, and Risk Management for the Cash for Benefits Portfolios of the Base Canada Pension Plan and the Additional Canada Pension Plan" available at www.cppinvestments.com.
+13.1 The CPP provides its monthly net cash outflow requirements to CPP Investments, which manages the Cash for Benefits Portfolio of each Account so that the CPP can meet its financial obligations on any given business day.
+For more details, see

+"Statement of Investment Objectives, Policies, Return Expectations, and Risk Management for the Cash for Benefits Portfolios of the Base Canada Pension Plan and the Additional Canada Pension Plan" available at www.cppinvestments.com.

-13.3 CPP Investments further manages liquidity of the Investment Portfolios through policies and practices designed to ensure sufficient liquidity in the Pools at all times to meet anticipated requirements of the Cash for Benefits Portfolios; meet any collateral, margin or mark-to-market requirements of derivatives or other contracts; fund investment transactions; and readily permit changes in the composition of the Pools necessary to achieve or maintain intended exposures and risk levels.
+13.2 CPP Investments further manages liquidity of the Investment Portfolios through policies and practices designed to ensure sufficient liquidity in the Pools at all times to meet anticipated requirements of the Cash for Benefits Portfolios; pay required interest and principal when due on its external borrowings; meet any collateral, margin or mark-to-market requirements of derivatives or other contracts; fund investment transactions; readily permit changes in the composition of the Pools necessary to achieve or maintain intended exposures and risk levels; and cover any other financial obligations of CPP Investments.